jeamon/web-based-jobs-worker-service/README.md

 * auto-generated json-based configuration file containing the worker settings
 * user-defined foreground & background colors & font-size & font-weight of streaming web page
 * capability to specify in config file if Web and/or API URLS should be enabled or disabled
+* capability to download the output dump file of a long running job (scheduled with dump option)
+* user-defined settings option to specify if logs entries and requests id timestamp must use UTC or local TZ

-Please feel free to have a look at the [usage section](#usage) for examples.
+Please feel free to have a look at the [Web Access](#web-access) and [Rest APIs](#rest-apis) for practical examples.

 ## Technologies

-This project is developed with:
+This project is developed with below packages.
+It has been designed to be & stay simpler as much as possible.
+This philosophy leads to have a single main package with multiple self-described files for code organization.
+Thus makes it easier to move as you wish to a more garnular packaging approach during codebase refactoring.

 * Golang version: 1.16+
-* Golang Native packages
+* Golang Native packages / features

+net/http - context - html/template - io - log - os/exec - encoding/json - errors
+runtime - sync - syscall - regexp - bufio - os/signal - sort - bytes - unicode/utf8
+crypto/tls - crypto/rand - crypto/rsa - crypto/x509 - crypto/x509/pkix - encoding/pem

 * [Gorilla Websocket Package](https://pkg.go.dev/github.com/gorilla/websocket)